-Another leading cause of Goldfish deaths new fishkeepers face is from an illness.
+Another leading cause of Goldfish death new fishkeepers face is illness.
 Here are some common illnesses Goldfish can suffer from.

 Swimbladder disease is characterized by fish swimming sideways or upside-down, often with a distended belly.
 This issue is usually caused by overfeeding, so consider feeding less or even fasting your fish for a few days.

 Ideally, you should only feed your Goldfish as much food as they can completely consume in a few short minutes.
 You can also increase your fish’s fiber intake with peas or a few slices of cucumber.

 Overfeeding Your Goldfish